BananaAcid/ai-operator/README.md

 ### This project is developed with the following specifications in mind:
 - support ollama, gemini api and openAI api
 - support any OS and any SHELL inherently (do not rely on OS or shell specific stuff, or use modules that support the other OSs and shells)
-- use NodeJS onboad technologies if they are available to some extend (env handling, args and others were really painful)
+- use NodeJS onboard technologies if they are available to some extend (env handling, args and others were really painful)
 - use NodeJS **native `.env`** support
 - use NodeJS **native type-stripping** support (TS files only use Node compatible JS)
 - **no `tsconfig.json`**, rely on vscode to not need a config (I only used one to check for possible errors in v1.0.27)
-- use a **single monolitic file** and try everything to keep it all readable while going for spaghetti-code (functions mainly for code grouping)
+- use a **single monolithic file** and try everything to keep it all readable while going for spaghetti-code (functions mainly for code grouping)
-- **tsx to make baio work as a commandline command**, since type-stripped files are not allowed in node modules (like how baio is installed)
+- **`tsx` to make baio work as a commandline command**, since type-stripped files are not allowed in node modules (like how baio is installed)

 <details>
 <summary>This `tsconfig.json` was used to check:</summary>